trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes.md

 ## Overview

-Part 2 of FastAI 2019 is 'bottom-up', building the core of the FastAI library from scratch using PyTorch.
+Part 2 of FastAI 2019 is 'bottom-up' - building the core of the FastAI library from scratch using PyTorch.

 This implements matrix multiplication in pure Python, then refactor and optimize it using broadcasting and einstein summation.
 Then this lesson starts to look at the initialization of neural networks.
 Finally the lesson covers handcoding the forward and backwards passes of a simple model with linear layers and ReLU, before refactoring the code to be more flexible and concise.